Florian-Thake/TeaScript-Cpp-Library/README.md

 // this is our simple callback function which we will call from TeaScript code.
 // The callback function signature is always ValueObject (*)( Context & )
-// We want to compute the squre of the passed parameter. teascript::ValueObject calc_square( teascript::Context &rContext )
+// We want to compute the square of the passed parameter. teascript::ValueObject calc_square( teascript::Context &rContext )
 {
     if( rContext.CurrentParamCount() != 1 ) { // this check could be relaxed also...